 The Exxentric Harness reduces a lot of the torque and stress on the lower back which is a problem for tall athletes due to the long moment arms.
 Easy and safe to perform and monitor in a team setting.

-Basketball teams already applying the kBox include the Houston Rockets, Chicago Bulls, Sacramento Kings, Los Angeles Lakers, Boston Celtics, Milwaukee Bucks, Indiana Pacers and the Oklahoma City Thunder of the NBA (National Basketball Association) and ZZ Leiden of the Eredivisie (Dutch Basketball League).
-Notable NCAA users include the Wake Forest Demon Deacons, Georgia Tech Yellow Jackets, Auburn Tigers, Maryland Terrapins, Kansas State Wildcats and Stanford Cardinal.
+Basketball teams already applying the kBox include the Houston Rockets, Chicago Bulls, Denver Nuggets, Sacramento Kings, Los Angeles Lakers, Boston Celtics, Milwaukee Bucks, Orlando Magic, Indiana Pacers and the Oklahoma City Thunder of the NBA (National Basketball Association) and ZZ Leiden of the Eredivisie (Dutch Basketball League).
+Notable NCAA users include the Michigan Wolverines, Kansas Jayhawks, Wake Forest Demon Deacons, Georgia Tech Yellow Jackets, SMU Mustangs, Auburn Tigers, Missouri Tigers, Maryland Terrapins, Illinois Fighting Illini, Iowa State Cyclones, Kansas State Wildcats and Stanford Cardinal.